Navigating Tryouts and Cuts: A Coach’s Guide

 After choosing the team, participate in team-building activities that promote cooperation.
 It is critical for both new and returning members to bond, instilling a sense of unity and teamwork from the start.

-2. Setting Goals and Expectations Post-Tryouts and Cuts
+2. Set Goals and Expectations

 Once your team is in place, set clear goals and expectations for the season.
 It guarantees everyone is on the same page and working toward a shared goal.